fossasia/support.eventyay.com/speakers-and-attendees/attendees/How-to-buy-a-tickets-on-eventyay.md

 ![Buying Ticket](/speakers-and-attendees/images/how-to-buy-ticket4.png)

 ### 5. Check your email or view tickets in your Eventyay account.
-Your confirmation email contains:
+Your confirmation email contains your pdf tickets and a receipt of your order.
-• The receipt for your order
-• Your PDF tickets